kedanco/100-days-kallaway-log/README.md

 Haven't been on FreeCodeCamp for awhile now.
 Wonder if I will have the time to continue and finish it within this course :/?

 **Link(s) to work**:

+### Day 9: 22nd August Tuesday, 2017

+**Today's Progress**: Back to basics with HTML & CSS, learned Flexbox

+**Thoughts**: I've always had this sense of doubt whenever I read complicated CSS or JS files - sometimes I feel I will never understand how the whole thing works.
+I guess it's finally time to get my HTML/CSS skills up.
+My JS skills will probably need some revising too...so much to do!
+Feels like I'm juggling multiple languages at once @.@

+**Link(s) to work**: http://flexboxfroggy.com/